czylabsonasa/edu-related/deikrpcs2025/readme.md

 ### lattice-2

 - inclusion-exclusion principle
-- the popular iterative implementation will TLE
+- the popular iterative implementation will TLE, but with pruning (break the loop if the actual intersection is empty) can pass
-  - pruning is possible
-- or one can use the at "most 5" bound and generate all combinations.
+- one can use the at "most 5" bound and generate all combinations.
 - the recursive approach with pruning is fast within the given bounds
 - $\mathcal{O}(5*binomial(N,5))$
 - [io](lattice-2.tgz)